'This Is Too Much': Working Moms Are Reaching The Breaking Point During The Pandemic

 Still, Mason counts herself among the fortunate, given she is able to work from home.

 Rocio Flores, a single mom of two in Avondale, Pa., had just started a new job at a day care when the pandemic hit.
 In mid-March, the day care shut down for a couple of weeks, leaving her without pay.
 It soon reopened, but her children's school did not.
-In need of a paycheck, she had no other option but to leave her own children, then 7 and 12, home alone.
+In need of a paycheck, she had no other option but to leave her children, then 7 and 12, home alone.

 "I had to call like every hour — 'Are you guys OK?'
-I told my neighbor — keep an eye on them, please" Flores says.
+I told my neighbor — keep an eye on them, please," Flores says.
 "That's the way I did it, going to work scared that something could happen."

 This fall, her son, now 13, is still home alone, doing virtual school.
 Her daughter, almost 8, was able to get a spot at another day care, where she does her distance learning alongside other school-age children.
 Flores worries about how much either of them will learn without their teachers in the same room.
 She also worries about her daughter getting sick and about her own job security given the uncertainty of the coronavirus.